OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/NPCs/Westruun/Duchess Bianca Caliban.md

 - 2m tall
 - "Thighs that could kill a man"
 - "Dripping with jewelry"
 - She's like one of the big fairies in Zelda
+- In [[Session 49]] we find out Bianca is just [[Queen Titania of the Summer Court]] in disguise